07740 877 544 [email protected]

 Window film and cut out letters in Dundee’s busy Commercial Street.

 In April 2021, Sheham ElGamal contacted me after a referral from designer, Stuart Lindsay at Pulse North.
 Stuart helped Sheham create an identity for his new business, Scottish Dental Implants and Cosmetic Dentistry.

 Sheham planned to renovate a large vacant shop in Dundee’s city centre and lots of decisions were presented.
 Sheham was unsure of what he wanted so he contacted me for advice.

 After speaking on the phone, Sheham and I met on site to discuss his business.
 Sheham wanted the shopfront to convey the values of his dental practice: professional, trusting, and welcoming.

 Planning signs in Dundee’s city centre

-Some cities have stipulations for the types of signs permitted in their locality.
-As well as installation methods and shopfront colours.
-Sheham’s architect asked for details of the signs for submitting to the council.
+Some local authorities have stipulations for the types of signs permitted in their district.
+As well as signage installation and shopfront colour restrictions.
+Sheham’s architect requested details of the signs for submission to the council.

 We looked at nearby businesses and Sheham liked the 3D effect on shop signs.
 With lots of options to choose from, I advised Sheham about materials, finishes, installation methods, longevity, and costs.
-Enabling Sheham to decide which option would suit his vision and his budget.
+Our discussions helped Sheham to decide which option would suit his vision and his budget.